scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object_copy.rst

 Syntax
 ~~~~~~

-The Request Syntax that follows is for sending the ACL in the request
+The request syntax that follows is for sending the ACL in the request body.
+If
-body.
-If headers are used to specify the permissions for the object, the
+headers are used to specify the permissions for the object, the ACL cannot be
-ACL cannot be sent in the request body (refer to :ref:`Common Request Headers` for a list of available headers).
+sent in the request body (refer to :ref:`Common Request Headers` for a list of
+available headers).

 .. code::